HSA Considerations for Employers

 …and I pay 100% for my employees’ health premiums

 Think about this for a moment.
-If you have the opportunity to offer multiple health plans (a traditional low deductible health plan and a HSA qualifying high deductible health plan (HDHP)), your employees can self-select which option is better for them.
+If you have the opportunity to offer multiple health plans (a traditional low-deductible health plan and an HSA qualifying high-deductible health plan (HDHP)), your employees can self-select which option is better for them.
 We have seen many employers decide to fund a portion (or all) of their employees’ HSA accounts if the HDHP plan is selected.
 Why?
 Because as mentioned in previous posts, the benefits of the HSA stay with the employee.
-The money rolls over from year to year and carries a triple tax-advantage.
+The money rolls over from year to year and carries a triple tax advantage.
 Your employees can begin creating a nest egg for future healthcare expenses.
 Additionally, for the employer, when employees choose a higher deductible plan, it saves them money since the premiums are lower!
 It’s a win-win.

 So what does this mean?